lionel-panhaleux/yawp-court/design/architecture.md

 - Seat randomiser at game start
 - Rulings for the card when zoom-displaying it
 - Game clock
+- A way to make sure a card has not been already played (Event, Giant's Blood, ...), tag or searchable game log.
+  Some cards are once per Methusalah (Retribution), what about them ?
 - Easy declaration of discipline choice when playing a card
+- Customable name suffix/label for multiple instances of a Minion, ie. Embrace (eg. Embrace #1, Embrace #2, ...) that would show into the log so as to be able to check which Minion did what action.
+Auto number suffix for multiple copies.
 - Option to play without images (JOL "play-at-work" style)
 - Game matching API or webhook for easy interface with Discord, bots, websites, etc.
 - Card images generation (Bitmap image, vector text)
 - Discipline adjustment on a vampire (if we handle the card image generation)
 - Cards scripting (eg. replace, cost, starting life, requirements check, ...)
+- Basic scripting to help players remember mandatory effects.
+(Smiling Jack, Fame, Coven, Scourge, Veil of Darkness ...)
+  Could highlight a card at specific time, like when passing turn (obviously harder for Veil of Darkness)
 - Search for first X (Vast Wealth)
 - Rollback to a known previous state (ie. click the log, rollback the whole action, the whole turn)
 - Auto shuffle deck on draw rollbacks (maybe only when in tournament mode ?)